 The turnoff to Waipawa Forks Hut Track is around 1 hour from the start of Sunrise Track.

 The North Block Road end is the most popular starting point for visitors to the Eastern Ruahine.

 The last 4 km of this road is through private farmland.
+Dogs are not permitted.
 Please don’t disturb stock and leave gates as you found them.